monome/docs/crow/scripting.md

 | p | | print currently running script |
 | h | | access help menu |
 | q | | quit druid |

+Using the `h` command in `druid` will print the above list anytime you need a refresher!

 If you want to use a script you see online, you'll need to save it as a text file in a folder of your choosing, `cd` to that folder, open druid and then run it as before with `r a-cool-script-i-found.lua`.
 We'll be adding more examples, and accept community contributions into the official *bowery* repo.